triestpa/Police-Analysis-Python/README.md

 dtype: int64
 ```

-We can see that most columns have similar numbers of values besides "search type", which is not present for most of the rows, likely because most stops do not result in a search.
+We can see that most columns have similar numbers of values besides `search_type`, which is not present for most of the rows, likely because most stops do not result in a search.

 For our analysis, it will be best to have the exact same number of values for each field.
 We'll go ahead now and make sure that every single cell has a value.